rowan-dauria/c1-coursework/docs/performance.rst

 Key Findings
 ------------

-Training Time Scaling
+Training Time Performance
+^^^^^^^^^^^^^^^^^^^^^^^^^

+Training time remains **remarkably constant** across all dataset sizes, averaging approximately **0.5 seconds**:

+- 100 samples: ~0.51 seconds
+- 10,000 samples: ~0.55 seconds

+This near-constant training time demonstrates excellent scalability of the ``LightweightNN`` implementation, with TensorFlow efficiently handling batch operations regardless of dataset size within this range.

+Memory Usage Patterns
 ^^^^^^^^^^^^^^^^^^^^^

-Training time exhibits **approximately linear scaling** with dataset size.
-For the tested range:

-- 100 samples: ~4.7 seconds
-- 10,000 samples: ~37.8 seconds

-This linear relationship indicates efficient batch processing in the underlying TensorFlow implementation.

-Memory Efficiency
-^^^^^^^^^^^^^^^^^

-Memory consumption remains **remarkably stable** across all dataset sizes:

-- Training memory: 3–7 MiB (relatively constant)
-- Prediction memory: ~0.5–1.2 MiB

-The consistent memory footprint suggests that the ``LightweightNN`` class effectively manages memory regardless of input size, making it suitable for resource-constrained environments.
+Memory consumption shows an interesting pattern:

+- **Training memory**: Higher for small datasets (25.7 MiB at 100 samples), decreasing and stabilizing at 4–6 MiB for larger datasets (2,500+ samples)
+- **Prediction memory**: Consistent at approximately 1–2 MiB across all dataset sizes

+The elevated memory usage for small datasets is likely due to fixed TensorFlow overhead representing a larger proportion of total memory.
+As dataset size increases, this overhead is amortized, resulting in more efficient memory utilization.

 Model Accuracy
 ^^^^^^^^^^^^^^

 Model performance improves significantly with larger datasets:

-- **Small datasets (100–1,000 samples)**: Poor fit with negative R² scores, indicating the model underperforms compared to a mean baseline.
+- **Small datasets (100–1,000 samples)**: Poor fit with negative R² scores (-10.52 to -2.97), indicating the model underperforms compared to a mean baseline.
-  This is expected given the complexity of the polynomial target function.
+  This is expected given the complexity of the polynomial target function and insufficient training data.

-- **Medium datasets (2,500–5,000 samples)**: Acceptable fit with R² between 0.65–0.78.
+- **Medium datasets (2,500–5,000 samples)**: Acceptable fit with R² between 0.64–0.69.

-- **Large datasets (7,500–10,000 samples)**: Strong fit with R² approaching 0.94 and MSE dropping to 0.03.
+- **Large datasets (7,500–10,000 samples)**: Strong fit with R² reaching 0.94 and MSE dropping to 0.03.

 Recommendations
 ---------------

 Based on the profiling results:

-1. **Dataset Size**: For reliable predictions, use at least 5,000+ samples to achieve R² > 0.75.
+1. **Dataset Size**: For reliable predictions, use at least 7,500+ samples to achieve R² > 0.75.
+For production applications targeting R² > 0.90, aim for 10,000+ samples.

-2. **Memory Planning**: Memory usage is not a significant concern—the model maintains a consistent ~3–7 MiB footprint.

-3. **Training Time Budget**: Plan for approximately **3.5–4 seconds per 1,000 samples** for the default 500-epoch configuration.
+2. **Memory Planning**: Expect approximately 4–6 MiB for training with datasets of 2,500+ samples.
+Smaller datasets may require up to 25 MiB due to fixed overhead.

+3. **Training Time Budget**: Training completes in approximately **0.5 seconds** regardless of dataset size (up to 10,000 samples), making the model highly efficient for iterative development.

-4. **Early Stopping**: For production use, enable early stopping to reduce training time while maintaining accuracy.
+4. **Early Stopping**: For production use, enable early stopping to potentially reduce training time further while maintaining accuracy.

 Reproducing the Benchmarks
 --------------------------